Faucet Repair Basics

 Did you know that fixing single-lever kitchen faucets can be done in roughly an hour and about $20 only?
-In fact, basic faucet repair is quite easy to do if there is no other plumbing problem involved.
+In fact, basic faucet repair is quite easy to do if there is no other plumbing problem involved, especially when you consider that a dripping faucet can waste 10,000 gallons of water every year!
 This means that there is no need to tolerate annoying and costly drips.
 So how can you do it?

 Doing It Yourself

 If this is your first time to repair a faucet, many things may be crossing your mind at this point.
 Although it is true that a lot of things can go wrong, learning the basics of repairing modern faucets will help you prevent further damage to your plumbing fixture.

 The drips on modern faucet is usually caused by the rotary, the ceramic disc, or the cartridge depending on the type of faucet that you have.
 Sometimes though, the leaks can come from the base of the spout of the faucet.